Registan Square in Samarkand

 Where to find vegetarian food in Samarkand?

-Samarkand is a meat eating city and finding vegetarian food in this city can be hard.
+Samarkand is a meat-eating city, and finding vegetarian food in this city can be challenging.
 The restaurants offer steamed vegetables or French fries in the name of vegetarian food.
-However, there are eateries around the city where you can get veggie burger, bread, and soups.
-The common types of soups are lentil soups (dal) and mushroom soups.
+However, there are eateries around the city where you can get veggie burgers, bread, and soups.
+The common soups are lentil soups (dal) and mushroom soups.

 You can try the below restaurants for vegetarian options.
 Note that these restaurants also prepare and service meat and are not pure vegetarian restaurants.